apelletant/geo/README.md

 # geo

-WIP implelentation of google geo but in Rust
+WIP implementation of google geo but in Rust